erikvanmechelen/wind/manuscript/77mistakes.md

 To your gut.
 To your opponents.
 To the whispers that slip into your eavesdropping toolkit.

+If you're at all like me, you love to talk.
+You love to share what you think.

+But sometimes, you can't gain as much information by talking as by listening.
+(Of course, even when talking, you should be listening to your opponent's nonverbals.)

+For details on how to listen, try Carl Rogers.

 ## No. 60 Inviting a Brutal Stab

 Leaving yourself too wide open for a stab will unnecessarily invite it.